 Three Perfect Days In New York City.
 Whether you’re spending a weekend there, or looking for a new place to call home, New York has always been known as the (expensive) land of opportunity.
-Home to countless flagship fashions and Michelin Star restaurants, its no secret that New York City is the best city when it comes to dining, shopping, and spending.
+Home to countless flagship fashion stores and Michelin Star restaurants, its no secret that New York City is the best city when it comes to dining, shopping, and spending.

 From Fifth Avenue to Canal Street, it is almost inevitable that our Pointsters will see everything the city has to offer and want to spend to make the most of the trip.
 However, we love our Pointsters and we want them to get the absolute most out of their NYC experience.
 So, we put together an affordable itinerary for spending a weekend in New York.
 Let’s get goin’!